World Constitution and Parliament Association

 The World Constitution and Parliament Association (WCPA), formally known as the World Committee for a World Constitutional Convention (WCWCC), is an international committee established as an international non-governmental organization (INGO) dedicated to the establishment of world peace through a democratic federal world government.
-WCPA is responsible for advancing the work of the Provisional World Government and its institutions established under the Constitution for the Federation of Earth (CFoE).
+WCPA is responsible for advancing the work of the Provisional World Parliament and promoting the Constitution for the Federation of Earth (CFoE).